youssefadly237/youssefadly237.github.io/README.md

 ## Credits and Thanks

 A big thanks to [Sharad Raj Singh Maurya](https://github.com/sharadcodes) for the amazing [Jekyll Theme Serial Programmer](https://github.com/sharadcodes/jekyll-theme-serial-programmer).
 It’s a great base for any personal site or blog!

+I keep forgeting how to run

+> bundle exec jekyll serve